rnnbrwn/ronnie-fyi/posts/continuous-integration.md

 My Yaml file runs whenever anything's pushed to the main branch of the repo, takes a copy of the latest code, builds it using `actions-eleventy` and then copies it over to my web host.
 Decent.

-What I might do is setup a staging repo and sub-domain, incase I want to work on any major changes but, for now, that's good enough for a Saturday night.
+What I might do is setup a staging repo and sub-domain, in case I want to work on any major changes but, for now, that's good enough for a Saturday night.

 NB I appreciate that there's more to Continuous Integration than just this, calm doon.